Anomaly Detection in Collider Physics via Factorized Observables

 where $f_S$ is the fraction of new physics events and $f_B$ is the fraction of QCD events, with $f_S + f_B = 1$.
 Our goal is to discover and characterize the new physics signal in a data-driven manner.

-The key insight behind \CleverName is that a machine-learned model trained to predict $p_T$ from $\mathcal O$ yields the optimal $S$ versus $B$ classifier in appropriate limits.
+The key insight behind \CleverName is that a machine-learned model trained to predict a jet's $p_T$ from its substructure observable $\mathcal O$ yields the optimal $S$ versus $B$ classifier (assuming factorization and with sufficient training and statistics).
+By ``predict'', we mean learning the conditional expectation value:

+which is a function of $\mathcal O$ that can be learned from minimizing the mean-squared error; see the Supplemental Material.
+With a single factorized process, $\hat{p}_T(\mathcal O)$ would be independent of $\mathcal{O}$, but the sum of two factorized processes yields non-trivial $\mathcal{O}$ dependence.
 To see this, recall from the Neyman-Pearson lemma~\cite{nplemma} that the signal-to-background likelihood ratio is the optimal new physics classifier derivable from $\mathcal{O}$:

-(A stronger classifier might exist if one includes $p_T$ information, but that requires a priori knowledge of ${p_S(p_T)}/{p_B(p_T)}$.)
-Further, as reviewed in the Supplemental Material, minimizing the mean-squared error converges---with sufficient statistics, a flexible enough model, and adequate training time---to the conditional expectation value $\mathbb E[p_T | \mathcal O]$.
+(A stronger classifier might exist if one includes $p_T$ information, but that requires a priori knowledge of ${P_S(p_T)}/{P_B(p_T)}$.)
 From \Eq{eq:factorized2}, the conditional distribution can be written as

 Taking the expectation value with respect to $p_T$ yields: